 **Participants are expected to bring a laptop computer, with Excel, to the seminar for class exercises.

 Roy J. Primus is a Senior Principal Engineer in the Thermosciences Discipline at the General Electric Global Research Center.
-He has been conducting research and development on reciprocating engine combustion, performance and emissions for over 40 years.
+He has been conducting research and development on reciprocating engine combustion, performance and emissions since 1978.
 Prior to joining GE, Mr. Primus was an Executive Director of Research and Technology at Cummins, Inc. Mr. Primus' areas of expertise include engine combustion, performance, emissions control, thermodynamic system modeling and air handling system design and analysis.
 He holds a Master of Science degree in Mechanical Engineering and a Bachelor of Science degree in Mathematics from Rose-Hulman Institute of Technology.
 He has published over 30 technical papers and holds more than 30 patents on reciprocating engine technology.
 Mr. Primus is a Fellow of SAE International and an Assistant Adjunct Professor for the University of Wisconsin.

 SAE Members: $1480.00 - $1665.00